 This disorder is caused by absent or low levels of circulating or produced thyroid hormone in dogs by birth or in early life that can cause a variety of symptoms such as:

 - Delayed opening of the eyes and ears.

 Among these symptoms, delayed growth, muscle tone, and mental dullness can be easily mistaken as symptoms of Down syndrome.

 Cats can also suffer from genetic abnormalities, not necessarily down syndrome.

-- Some of these genetic disorders, such as Klinefelter’s syndrome that occurs in cats can have symptoms that are common with down syndrome.
+- Some of these genetic disorders, such as Klinefelter’s syndrome that occurs in cats, can have symptoms that are common with Down syndrome.

 Trisomies, caused by translocations and non-disjunction events can easily occur in animal genomes as well.
-However, they are not necessarily down syndrome as not all animals may have a chromosome homologous to the human 21st chromosome.
+However, they are not necessarily Down syndrome as not all animals may have a chromosome homologous to the human 21st chromosome.

 The primary cause of Down syndrome is an extra copy of the genetic material on chromosome 21.
-As described earlier, primates have known to have this defect.
+As described earlier, primates have been known to have this defect.
 However, this syndrome is not found in other animals.